-Ranked number one as the most important rule in youth basketball involves general information about the amount of players.
-This is the most important rule of youth basketball because it provides the basic guideline for both the coaches and players as to how the game should be run.
-Each of the two teams competing are allowed five players on the full court at one time.
+Ranked number one as the most important rule in youth basketball involves general information about the amount of players allowed on the court.
+This is the most important rule of basketball played at any level.
+In youth basketball, and professional basketball, the two teams competing are allowed a maximum of five players on the full court at one time.
 This therefore means that a total of ten players are allowed to participate on the court at a time.

 The third most popular rule in youth basketball is the point system.
 This is extremely important to the game because it relates to how players can score points, therefore determining the winner of each game.
 In basketball, points are given out in variations, meaning that in one play up to 3 points can be earned.
 Baskets made within the 3-point arch are worth 2 points, while shots made from outside of the arch are typically worth 3 points.
 In youth basketball, games played with those under the age of eleven can only score up to two points, no matter the location of the shooter.
 One point can be scored after making a free throw from the foul line.
 Players have the opportunity to shoot a free throw if a player on the opposing team intentionally fouls them, fouls them while shooting, or a technical foul has been called.

 The 10-second rule in regards to youth basketball is a way to keep the game moving after a change in possession.
 This is more specifically relevant to when the ball has switched over, and the possession has been changed from the offensive to the defensive team.
-Once the ball has transitioned to the defending team, all five players will have 10 seconds to move the ball to the other side of the half-court line.
+Once the ball has transitioned to the defending team, all five players on that team will have ten seconds to move the ball to the other side of the half-court line.
 If the team fails to do this a foul will be called, and the ball possession will change back.
 This time varies depending on the level of basketball that is being played, and is typically seen to be reduced to eight seconds once players reach the age of 15.

-The rules regarding traveling or carrying the ball are ranked fifth, because they emphasize the importance of dribbling skills in basketball.
+The rules regarding traveling or carrying the ball are ranked fifth.
+In order to move around the court, players must be constantly dribbling the ball.
 Traveling with the ball refers to a player taking more than a step and a half while carrying the ball in their hands.
 This means that players must dribble or pass the ball in order to move it down and around the court.
-If a player violates the rules and is called for traveling the ball with change possession and is awarded to the defensive team.
+If a player violates the rules and is called for traveling the ball with change of possession and is awarded to the defensive team.

 The sixth most important rule in youth basketball is also related to dribbling.
 Double-dribbling is not allowed in the game of basketball, youth basketball included, and therefore if a player double-dribbles the ball, a foul will be called on that player.
 Double-dribbles can refer to two things.
 The first is if a player bounces the ball with two hands at one time, and the other refers to a player dribbling the ball, holding the ball while standing, and then dribbling it again afterwards.
 These are both violations against the rules of basketball, and if they are seen will cause a change in possession of the ball.